 End of Day:

 - School ends at 3 and students must be picked up by 3:15; accounts will be billed for after school care for all ages.
-Students in the Upper Building (6-12) after school must stay in the dining hall until they are picked up.
+Students in the Upper Building (6-12) after school must consult with a principal about special permission to stay and where they should await pick up.

 Choral, Orchestra, Band Details for Grades 9-12

 Our music instructors have spent extensive time researching the risks of making music together with corona virus in the air.
-They will implement best practices, using distancing, masks, technological work-arounds, to implement music teaching.
+They are implementing best practices, using distancing, masks, and technological work-arounds, to implement music teaching.

 - Choral ensembles meet during 1st block (for 11th and 12th grade students) and 4th block (for 9th and 10th grade students) as part of students' pre-arranged class schedule.